ccpem/mrcfile/docs/usage_guide.rst

 MRC files can be validated with the ``mrcfile-validate`` script::

     $ mrcfile-validate tests/test_data/EMD-3197.map
+    Checking if tests/test_data/EMD-3197.map is a valid MRC2014 file...
     File does not declare MRC format version 20140 or 20141: nversion = 0

     $ # Exit status is 1 if file is invalid